transistorfet/fidget/README.md

 check out [https://umarcor.github.io/warmboot/](https://umarcor.github.io/warmboot/).

 The bootloader didn't work at first.
-It would raise uncaught exceptions everywhere, but it turned out to be that it was trying to load meta data and there wasn't any.
+It would raise uncaught exceptions everywhere, but it turned out to be that it was trying to load meta data and there wasn't any programmed into the SPI Flash.
 I didn't know this was needed, and for some reason using the bootloader to program the security page would say that it worked but would always read back 0xFFs.
-I haven't tried putting it in user memory.
+I haven't tried putting it in user memory, which the bootloader also checks for metadata.
 I just hacked it to use the default TinyFPGA BX meta data and it programs just fine.
+I'll fix it properly, eventually.

 I had some other issues with the blinking led test, where it just wouldn't work, but it turned out to be that I had the HX1K device still configured, from before I decide to switch to the HX4K.
+The 1k device wasn't big enough to house the configuration for the bootloader, which left me kind of hooped unless I switched.
+The 4ks aren't as easily available but I managed to buy a few from another distributor I don't normally buy from.

 Now I can upload configuration through USB using tinyprog and the bootloader!

 ```sh
 python3 spi_flash_programmer_client.py -d /dev/ttyACM2 --io 0 write -f fw.bin -l 0x28000 --pad 0xff